 Let it go long enough, and those kinds of growths can become slippery, which means your deck isn’t just dirty, it’s dangerous.

 For cleaning and disinfecting, you have a couple of options.
-You can buy a special deck or outdoor surface cleaner, which usually comes in a liquid concentrate.
+You can buy a special pool deck cleaner, which usually comes in a liquid concentrate.
 Or you can use trisodium phosphate, which is a water-soluble powder.

 Whatever cleaning solution you use, follow the manufacturer’s instructions because how much you use and how you apply it may depend on the material your deck is made of.
 Once the solution is mixed, you can usually just scrub the deck with a long-handled, stiff-bristled brush.